 - Have more questions?
 Read through our Frequently Asked Questions.

 - Want a general overview of PRAPARE, how it was created, and what we’ve learned?
-View a recent webinar from October 2016 (slides also available).
+View recent PRAPARE 101 webinars from May 2017 and October 2016 (slides also available).
 You can also sign in to MyNACHC and search for “PRAPARE” to view an earlier webinar titled “Collecting Social Determinants Data with PRAPARE”.

 - Want more in-depth information on how PRAPARE has been used on-the-ground and the technical specifications for the four Electronic Health Record PRAPARE templates (available for eClinicalWorks, Epic, GE Centricity, and NextGen)?
 Sign in to MyNACHC and search for “PRAPARE” to view our Electronic Health Record-specific webinars from June 2016.
 Slides from these webinars are also available for eClinicalWorks, Epic, GE Centricity, and NextGen.